SlothCartel/NWU-Classroom-Polling-Group-1/README.md

 <summary>🎯 Next Meeting Goal (Monday)</summary>

 By next Monday, the team should have:
-- Agreed UI designs with React structure ready
+- Finalized UI flow and component skeletons in `apps/web`
-- Backend & API endpoints defined (not yet fully coded)
+- Documented API endpoints + Prisma schema ready
-- Database schema finalized & migrations drafted
+- Docker Compose working with API + Web (and DB/Redis if possible)

-👉 **Working demo skeleton shifted to the week after semester test.**
+- Optional: Test case outline for Create Poll

 </details>